Kipok/NeMo-Skills/visualization/Readme.md

     generation2: /some_path/generation2/output-rs*.jsonl
 ```

-The tool also supports multiple generations (e.g.
+The tool also supports comparison of multiple generations (e.g.
  `generation2` in the config above).
 All files satisfying the given pattern will be considered for analysis.

 On this page, you can sort, filter, and compare generations.
 You can also add labels to the data and save your modified, filtered, and sorted generation by specifying `save_dataset_path`.